socialvibe/truex-android-mobile-reference-app/README.md

 3. The viewer has completed the engagement. (`AD_COMPLETED`)

 In `onCompletion`, note that if the user has gained credit from earlier, we want to skip all the other ad returned in the pod and resume the stream.
 Otherwise we need to play the other ads in the pod.
 In all three of these cases, the renderer will have removed itself from view.

+### [5] - Ad Events - Other (TruexAdManager, TruexAdEvent)
+See the code for other ad events that are fired.
+Some events are for any custom purposes if needed, otherwise there is nothing the host app is required to do (eg. AD_STARTED).
+The POPUP_WEBSITE event is for handling any user interactions that would prompt a pop up.
+It is important to pause/resume the ad renderer based off the user actions to preserve proper states when switching to another app, as shown in the code.

 ## Setup